Jordan Berry

-Jordan Thomas Berry (born 18 March 1991) is an Australian professional American football punter who is a free agent.
+Jordan Thomas Berry (born 18 March 1991) is an Australian former professional American football punter.
 He played college football at Eastern Kentucky.

 Early life

 Berry was born in Melbourne, Victoria, Australia.
 However he was moved to Brisbane, Queensland at a young age with his father.
 He played junior Australian rules football with Sherwood Districts Australian Football Club from the Under 9s (2000) to under 12s (2004) before returning to Melbourne with his family.

 In Melbourne, Berry played under 18s football with the Aberfeldie Football Club in the Essendon District Football League.
 He also played with the Calder Cannons in the TAC Cup, a feeder club for the Australian Football League.
 Realising that he may not make the grade in the AFL, but in possession of a booming kick, he joined Prokick Australia and was signed on a scholarship to the US.

 College career

 Berry played college football for Eastern Kentucky from 2009 to 2013.
 In 2010, he was named to the All-OVC second-team and the OVC All-Newcomer team.
 In 2011, Berry was named to the All-OVC first-team.
 In 2013, he was named to the All-OVC second-team.